AdriBesson/gcpgd/README.md

   * `stats.py`: Wilson binomial interval utility.
 * `plots/`: Contains custom plotting styles and utilities.
 * `reproduce_all_experiments.py`: A unified driver script to run all paper experiments under a clean CLI interface.
+* `plot_from_csv.py`: A custom utility script to regenerate all paper figures directly from existing CSV outputs.

 ## Requirements
 * Python environment (Tested on 3.12)